Aleppo offensive (October–December 2013): Attempted rebel counter-attack

-On 21 November 15 government militiamen were killed fighting rebels near Base 80.
+Fifteen government militiamen were killed during fighting with rebels near Base 80 on 21 November.
 A rebel commander was among the dead on the opposition's side.

-On 25 November, rebels started a counter-attack in the area around Khanasser.
+A few days later, rebels started a counter-attack in the area around Khanasir.
 By the next day, the rebels managed to capture several villages, but were not able to block the highway to prevent a further Army advance.
 Days later, the Army recaptured the six villages that rebel forces managed to seize.
 On 28 November, government and rebel forces clashed in the outskirts of Aziza, west of the airport, leaving 20 government fighters and 11 rebels dead.